Official Racer Challenge Room Setup

 Setting up the room

-After having removed the old room, create a new room named "Official Racer Room".
-Restrict join to registered players only (unregistered don't get recorded in the stats) then run:
+After having removed the old room, create a new room named "Official Racer Challenge".
+Restrict join to registered players only (unregistered players don't get recorded in the stats) then run:

 /callvote map #01

-And leave.
-The callvote will cause errors as long as you are still the room admin, but they don't matter.
+will cause error messages as long as you are still the room admin, but they don't matter.
 You can quit/rejoin before that step if you wish.

 To build checker: